Texting While Driving Accident Cases in Georgia

 Though it may be difficult to make an arrest for texting behind the wheel, cell phone records subpoenaed for a crash investigation would show the timing of a text being sent or received and whether it coincided with the moment a car accident happened.

-Get Help from Our Atlanta Texting While Driving Accident Lawyers Today
+Get Help from Our Texting While Driving Accident Lawyers Today

-If you believe your accident was caused by a texting driver, our experienced Atlanta car accident lawyers can help you.
+If you believe your accident was caused by a texting driver, our experienced legal team can help you.
 Don’t let the money you deserve get away.

 Georgia law says the party that causes a car accident must bear the costs that arise from the crash.
 This includes payments for medical expenses, property damage and lost income of those injured, as well as damages for pain and suffering.
 In fatalities, it may include wrongful death damages to the deceased’s survivors.